mollie/api-documentation/source/reference/v2/payments-api/create-payment.rst

       :type: amount object
       :condition: required

       The total amount of the line, including VAT and discounts.
-Adding all ``totalAmount`` values together should result in the same amount as the ``amount`` top level property.

 For example: ``{"currency":"EUR", "value":"168.00"}`` if the total amount of this line is €168.00.

-      The total amount should match the following formula: ``(unitPrice × quantity) - discountAmount``
+      Should match the following formula: ``(unitPrice × quantity) - discountAmount``.

+      Adding ``totalAmount`` values of all lines together should result in the same amount as the ``amount`` top level property.

       .. parameter:: currency
          :type: string